 A Rationally Acceptable Argument for Some

-Here is a brief overview of some of the benefits that may come to those who find the argument rationally acceptable (this overview roughly follows Greg Welty’s essay “Theistic Conceptual Realism” in Beyond the Control of God, ed.
-Gould).
+Here is a brief overview of some of the benefits that may come to those who find the argument rationally acceptable:

-(1) We can make sense of the intuition that there are necessarily and contingently true propositions that are unchanging.
+(1) We can make sense of the intuition that there are true propositions that are mental, intentional, and unchanging.
 In his dialogue On Free Choice of the Will (Macmillan, 1964) St. Augustine wrote: “If truth were equal to our minds, it would be subject to change.
 Our minds sometimes see more and sometimes less, and because of this we acknowledge that they are mutable.
-Truth, remaining in itself, does not gain anything when we see it, or lose anything when we do not see it” (p.
-67).
+Truth, remaining in itself, does not gain anything when we see it, or lose anything when we do not see it” (67).
 If true propositions were to reside in our changing minds then truth would change which is absurd: our estimations of the truth change, not the truth itself.
-But, as Augustine pointed out, if truth resides in God’s mind then it can be as eternal as God.
+But, as Augustine pointed out, if truth resides in God’s mind then it can be as unchanging as the unchangeableness of God.
+And once we have unchanging truth we have a necessary condition for knowledge.
+Consider this passage from Plato’s dialogue Cratylus: